audreyfeldroy/cookiecutter-pypackage/README.rst

 * `waynerv/cookiecutter-pypackage`_: A fork using Poetry_, Mkdocs_, Pre-commit_, Black_ and Mypy_.
 Run test, staging and release workflows with GitHub Actions, automatically generate release notes from CHANGELOG.

+* `daleal/cookiecutter-pypackage`_: A GitHub-based cookiecutter template to create PyPi packages, using Poetry_ for package management, PyTest for testing, various linters (including Mypy_) and automatic CI and releases.

 * Also see the `network`_ and `family tree`_ for this repo.
 (If you find anything that should be listed here, please add it and send a pull request!)